Marine biology: Distribution factors

 An active research topic in marine biology is to discover and map the life cycles of various species and where they spend their time.
 Technologies that aid in this discovery include pop-up satellite archival tags, acoustic tags, and a variety of other data loggers.
-Marine biologists study how the ocean currents, tides and many other oceanic factors affect ocean life forms, including their growth, distribution and well-being.
+Marine biologists study how the ocean currents, tides, and many other oceanic factors affect ocean life forms, including their growth, distribution, and well-being.
 This has only recently become technically feasible with advances in GPS and newer underwater visual devices.

 Most ocean life breeds in specific places, nests in others, spends time as juveniles in still others, and in maturity in yet others.
-Scientists know little about where many species spend different parts of their life cycles especially in the infant and juvenile years.
+Scientists know little about where many species spend different parts of their life cycles, especially in the infant and juvenile years.
 For example, it is still largely unknown where juvenile sea turtles and some sharks in the first year of their life travel.
 Recent advances in underwater tracking devices are illuminating what we know about marine organisms that live at great ocean depths.
 The information that pop-up satellite archival tags gives aids in fishing closures for certain times of the year and the development of marine protected areas.
-This data is important to both scientists and fishermen because they are discovering that, by restricting commercial fishing in one small area, they can have a large impact in maintaining a healthy fish population in a much larger area.
+This data is important to both scientists and fishermen because they are discovering that, by restricting commercial fishing in one small area, they can have a large impact on maintaining a healthy fish population in a much larger area.

 History

 Aristotle recorded that the embryo of a dogfish was attached by a cord to a kind of placenta (the yolk sac).

 The study of marine biology dates to Aristotle (384–322 BC), who made many observations of life in the sea around Lesbos, laying the foundation for many future discoveries.
 In 1768, Samuel Gottlieb Gmelin (1744–1774) published the Historia Fucorum, the first work dedicated to marine algae and the first book on marine biology to use the new binomial nomenclature of Linnaeus.
 It included elaborate illustrations of seaweed and marine algae on folded leaves.
 The British naturalist Edward Forbes (1815–1854) is generally regarded as the founder of the science of marine biology.
-The pace of oceanographic and marine biology studies quickly accelerated during the course of the 19th century.
+The pace of oceanographic and marine biology studies quickly accelerated during the 19th century.